Sudan Liberation Movement/Army: Libyan involvement

 Before the overthrow of Muammar Gaddafi during the Libyan Civil War (2011), the Libyan Armed Forces were known to support at least parts of the SLM/A, such as the SLA-Unity.
 In turn, elements of the SLM/A reportedly became involved in the Second Libyan Civil War, fighting for different factions there in exchange for money and equipment.
-The SLM/A-Minnawi allied itself with the Khalifa Haftar-aligned Libyan National Army (LNA), and fought alongside it in the Battle of Derna (2018–2019), losing several fighters in combat for the town.
-On 12 January 2019, SLM/A-Minnawi clashed with the Chadian CCMSR rebel group (an enemy of the LNA) at Gatroun in southern Libya.
-Later that month, the SLM/A was accused by the CCMSR of aiding a LNA offensive in southern Libya.
+The SLM/A-Minnawi allied itself with the Khalifa Haftar-aligned Libyan National Army (LNA), and fought alongside it in the Battle of Derna (2018–2019), losing several fighters in the battle.
+On 12 January 2019, the SLM/A-Minnawi clashed with the Chadian CCMSR rebel group (an enemy of the LNA) at Gatroun in southern Libya.
+Later that month, the SLM/A was accused by the CCMSR of aiding an LNA offensive in southern Libya.

 Groups and factions

-Main factions

-In 2006, the Sudan Liberation Movement split into two main factions, divided on the issue of the Darfur Peace Agreement: